Exponential dichotomies of evolution operators in Banach spaces: Introduction

-The concept of uniform exponential dichotomy has many generalizations, as for example the nonuniform case, where a consistent contribution is due to Barreira and Valls \cite{Ba.Va.2008-1,Ba.Va.2009-1,Ba.Va.2009-2,Ba.Va.2009-3,Ba.Va.2009-4,Ba.Va.2011}.
-Their study is motivated by ergodic theory and (nonuniform) hyperbolic theory (we refer the reader to \cite{Ba.Pe.2002} for details and further information).
-Preda and Megan introduced in \cite{Pr.Me.1983} a concept of nonuniform exponential dichotomy which requires nothing about the norms of the associated projections.
-In a recent work \cite{Me.Sa.Sa.2002}, the authors involve a more general type of exponential dichotomy, but with the same assumption on the dichotomy projections.
+In the non-autonomous setting, the concept of uniform exponential dichotomy is too restrictive and it is important to consider more general behavior, for example the nonuniform case, where a consistent contribution is due to Barreira and Valls \cite{Ba.Va.2008-2,Ba.Va.2009-2,Ba.Va.2009-3,Ba.Va.2011}.
+Their study is motivated by ergodic theory and nonuniform hyperbolic theory (we refer the reader to \cite{Ba.Pe.2002} for details and further information).
+Preda and Megan introduced in \cite{Pr.Me.1983} a concept of nonuniform exponential dichotomy which does not require anything about the norms of the dichotomy projections.
+In \cite{Me.Sa.Sa.2002}, the authors involve a more general type of exponential dichotomy, but with the same assumption on the associated projections.
+In the more recent papers \cite{Ba.Va.2009-2,Ba.Va.2009-3}, Barreira and Valls explicitly construct Lyapunov functions for given dynamics in the nonuniform case.

-In this paper we consider a notion of nonuniform exponential dichotomy for abstract evolution families close to that of Barreira and Valls, but we require nothing about the norms of the dichotomy projections (as in \cite{Me.Sa.Sa.2002} and \cite{Pr.Me.1983}).
-Therefore, our approaches can be extended to nonlinear evolution families.
-The main objective is to obtain necessary conditions and sufficient ones for the existence of this type of exponential dichotomy, our study being motivated by the recent and significant work of Barreira and Valls in the context of nonuniform behavior.